+The Plan of Reorganization proposes that the Debtor shall use the proceeds from the Loan to pay all allowed claims except the IRS on the effective date of the Plan.
 The Debtor's Plan of Reorganization will provide for classification of creditors in accordance with the United States Bankruptcy Code.